 The operators of the lotteries listed below must hold an Operating Licence.
-The Gambling Commission issue lottery operating licenses.
+The Operating licences - Gambling Commission.

 - Large society lottery - where the value of tickets exceeds £20,000 in a single lottery or £250,000 total in a calendar year.

 - Local authority lottery - where a minimum of 20% of the proceeds must be used for purposes for which there is permission to expend public funds